grafana/grafana-opentelemetry-dotnet/README.md

 Some instrumentations and instrumentation libraries referenced by the distribution don't support both .NET and .NET Framework, but only one of them.
-For details, refer to [Supported Instrumentations](supported-instrumentations.md).
+For details, refer to the list of [supported instrumentations](#supported-instrumentations).

 ### Install the full package with all available instrumentations